ctwhome/notidian-file-explorer/RENAME_PLAN.md

 2.  **Update Documentation (`README.md`):**
     *   Replace all occurrences of "OneNote Explorer" with "Notidian File Explorer".
     *   Update the main title (`# OneNote Explorer for Obsidian`) to `# Notidian File Explorer for Obsidian`.
-    *   Update the manual installation folder name from `onenote-explorer` to `notidian-file-explorer`.
+    *   Update the manual installation folder name from `notidian-file-explorer` to `notidian-file-explorer`.
-    *   Update all GitHub URLs from `https://github.com/your-github-username/onenote-explorer/...` to `https://github.com/ctwhome/notidian-file-explorer/...`.
+    *   Update all GitHub URLs from `https://github.com/your-github-username/notidian-file-explorer/...` to `https://github.com/ctwhome/notidian-file-explorer/...`.

 3.  **Update Source Code (`src/**/*.ts`):**
     *   **Display Text:** Change "OneNote Explorer" to "Notidian File Explorer" in `src/ColumnExplorerView.ts` (`getDisplayText`) and `src/SettingsTab.ts` (settings title).
-    *   **CSS Class Prefixes:** Systematically replace all occurrences of the prefix `onenote-explorer-` with `notidian-file-explorer-` across all relevant `.ts` files.
+    *   **CSS Class Prefixes:** Systematically replace all occurrences of the prefix `notidian-file-explorer-` with `notidian-file-explorer-` across all relevant `.ts` files.
-    *   **Data Directory:** Change the data directory path from `.onenote-explorer-data` to `.notidian-file-explorer-data`.
+    *   **Data Directory:** Change the data directory path from `.notidian-file-explorer-data` to `.notidian-file-explorer-data`.
 (Note: Existing user data like custom icons will *not* be migrated automatically).
     *   **Console Logs:** Update any console log messages containing the old name (optional but good practice).

 4.  **Update Stylesheet (`styles.css`):**
-    *   Replace all occurrences of the CSS class prefix `onenote-explorer-` with `notidian-file-explorer-` to match the changes made in the TypeScript files.
+    *   Replace all occurrences of the CSS class prefix `notidian-file-explorer-` with `notidian-file-explorer-` to match the changes made in the TypeScript files.

 5.  **Repository Renaming (Manual User Step):**
-    *   You will need to manually rename the GitHub repository from `onenote-explorer` to `notidian-file-explorer` via the GitHub website settings after the code changes are complete.
+    *   You will need to manually rename the GitHub repository from `notidian-file-explorer` to `notidian-file-explorer` via the GitHub website settings after the code changes are complete.

 ## Plan Diagram